grascya/Forecasting-Electricity-by-Hour-RNN-vs-LSTM/README.md

   - On average 1291 Mws of nuclear energy is produced per hour.
   -  In 2023, 32.4% of electricity production was hydroelectric.
   -  Hydroelectric and Nuclear have a Negative Correlation meaning when the production of one is increasing the second decreases
-- Then I apply the RNN na LSTM to forecast Electricity production and consumption
+- Then I apply the RNN na LSTM to forecast Electricity production and consumption.
 - Both of this gives amazing results but the LSTM performs slightly better with a coefficient of determination of 0.98 on Consumption and 0.96 on Production than the RNN.